TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 [Seagulls Garret Hostel](http://www.hostelbookers.com/property/prp/97531/arr/2015-06-17/ngt/2/ppl/1/) also looks promising and is a much easier 9EUR/ night.

+<a name="tallinn"></a>
-# Talin
+# Tallinn (Estonia)

 ## Arriving

 And we're back in the game (of getting buses everywhere that is).
-[Lux Express](http://www.luxexpress.eu/en/tallinn-riga) takes 4 and a half hours to get from Riga to Talin, it only costs EUR16 and there are several per day.
+[Lux Express](http://www.luxexpress.eu/en/tallinn-riga) takes 4 and a half hours to get from Riga to Tallinn, it only costs EUR16 and there are several per day.
 Luxury.

 ## Seeing

-My Talin expert is the awesome [@GPat_Uk](https://twitter.com/GPat_UK) who suggests:
+My Tallinn expert is the awesome [@GPat_Uk](https://twitter.com/GPat_UK) who suggests:

 For dinner - the Nordic hotel has the most ridiculous food.
 Like Michelin-star esque and not very expensive.